aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

 - **Nominate champion** - A member of the Construct Library Squad is assigned as the graduation champion.

-- **Clear awslint exclusions** - Review `awslint` exclusions and make the necessary code changes to remove what we can.

 - **Create Graduation Issue** - Create a GitHub issue titled `Graduate @aws-cdk/{module} to stable`.
 This issue communicates our intent to graduate this module.
 It will also serve as an asynchronous channel for anyone who wants to provide feedback.
 Update the module tracking issue with a link to this issue so that the community can be notified.

   > External Stakeholders and major community contributors should be contacted directly.

+Include a checklist of tasks that must be completed before flipping the switch.
+Initially, this checklist should include:

+  - **Validate existing issues** - Make sure there are no *p0* bugs or feature requests.
+  - **Validate developer experience** - Consult module owners, and make sure they agree with the decision to push for graduation with the current coverage and experience.
+  - **Clear awslint exclusions** - Review `awslint` exclusions and make the necessary code changes to remove what we can.

+The list can grow with additional tasks that are surfaced following the API review.

+See an example here: [AWS Config Graduation Issue](https://github.com/aws/aws-cdk/issues/5872).
 - **Conduct API review**

   Champion to conduct a final API review.